Exhibition "Atmospheres Surrounding the Ponds of the Dombes"

 Several hundred-people crowded under a tent to discover these little-known treasures.

 An Exhibition That Aligns to Our Artistic Approach

-All the photographic works presented at the exhibition "Atmospheres on the Ponds of la Dombes" are in keeping with our artistic approach.
-Our sceneries are carefully chosen to highlight the birds.
+All the photographic works presented at the exhibition "Atmospheres on the Ponds of la Dombes" are in keeping with my artistic approach.
+My sceneries are carefully chosen to highlight the birds.
 The enveloping lights are very soft and evenly distributed, which masterfully showcases the wild beauties of this region.
-Our scenes are ethereal with one or two birds but never more.
+My scenes are ethereal with one or two birds but never more.

-This naturalistic approach does not prevent us from showcasing dreamlike scenes.
-This dreamlike effect is very important in our photographs.
-We are passionate about the beauties of nature and we want our spectators to escape into our photographs through the contemplation of our photographs.
-This is the sole purpose of our art photography collections.
+This naturalistic approach does not prevent me from showcasing dreamlike scenes.
+This dreamlike effect is very important in my photographs.
+I am passionate about the wonders of nature and I want my spectators to escape into my photographs through the contemplation of my photographs.
+This is the sole purpose of my art photography collections.

 An Exhibition Created at the Castle of Creusettes in La Dombes in Ain

 This exhibition took place in a magnificent castle, the Creusettes, located in the heart of La Dombes in the village of Chapelle Chatelard in the department of Ain.
 Containing over one thousand ponds, this massive wetland was perfect for hosting twenty photographic works dedicated to native birds.